Tonal system (Nystrom): Names for the numbers

 Because hexadecimal requires sixteen digits, Nystrom supplemented the existing decimal digits 0 through 9 with his own invented characters (shown on his clockface above) and changed the value of 9 to ten.
-Later, the hexadecimal notation overcame this same obstacle by using the digits 0 through 9 followed by the letters A through F.
+(Unicode approximation: ⬯𐑑߶ƷႷ5678𝓈9꒹🝣𐐁ꯖⳠ) Later, the hexadecimal notation overcame this same obstacle by using the digits 0 through 9 followed by the letters A through F.

 The numbers 1116 and 1216 would be said "tonan", "tonde", etc. The table below shows Nystrom's names for successive powers of 1016.

 Thus, the hexadecimal number 1510,0000 would be "mill-susanton-bong".
 This first hexadecimal system, proposed in the 19th century, has thus far not achieved widespread usage.

 Although Nystrom did not propose a language for tonal fractions, his nomenclature for units of measure does provide one: the name of a power of sixteen before the base unit's name multiplies it by that number, but a power of sixteen after the base unit's name divides it by that number.
 Thus, de timtons means 1/8 tim.